Characterizing the effect of retractions on publishing careers: Materials and Methods

+In this paper we report the results of two matching experiments.
+First, we create a baseline of attrition of authors comparable to retracted authors.
+Second, we create a comparable set of authors to retracted authors with post-retraction careers.
+The procedures we employ in both cases are similar, except that in the second case we create matched sets using more confounders.
+For this reason, we describe our process in detail for the creation of this second sample only to reduce redundancy.

-We use our filtered sample of 4,672 papers and 15,614 authors to generate the analytical sample for the matching experiment.
-Of the 15,614 authors, we find suitable matches for 3,094 authors (20\%).
+We use our filtered sample of 4,578 papers and 14,579 authors to generate the analytical sample for the matching experiment.
+Of the 14,579 authors, we find suitable matches for 2,348 authors (16.1\%).
 These matches are established on the basis of a three-step process.
 First we perform exact matching on gender, academic age, affiliation rank at the start of the career, as well as affiliation rank and scientific discipline at the time of retraction.
 Second, we pick a threshold (30\%) within which we accept matches on the remaining characteristics: number of papers, number of collaborators, and number of citations pre-retraction; i.e., these characteristics of the match ought to be within 30\% of the same for the retracted author.
-Third, we use a calibrated distance function to achieve balance on the three latter characteristics, giving more weight to number of pre-retraction collaborators, our most important confounder.
-Specifically, we identify the closest match for each author using the lowest weighted euclidean distance that minimizes the standardized mean difference for the number of papers, number of citations, and the number of collaborators between the author and the match, calculated over the set of potential matches identified in the second step.
-We repeat these steps using a 20\% threshold, and present robustness analyses with this threshold in Supplementary Figure~~\ref{supplementaryfig:matching_analysis_20perc}.
+Third, we use a calibrated distance function to achieve balance on the three latter characteristics, giving more weight to the number of pre-retraction collaborators, our most important confounder.
+Specifically, we identify the closest match for each author using the lowest weighted Euclidean distance that minimizes the standardized mean difference for the number of papers, the number of citations, and the number of collaborators between the author and the match, calculated over the set of potential matches identified in the second step.
+We repeat these steps using a 20\% and a 10\% threshold, and present robustness analyses with this threshold in Supplementary Figures 8-9.

-For every author $a$, let $p_a$, $c_a$ and $o_a$ denote the standardized number of papers, number of citations, and number of collaborators of $a$ by the year of retraction.
+For each author $a$, let $p_a$, $c_a$ and $o_a$ denote the standardized number of papers, the number of citations and the number of collaborators of $a$ by the year of retraction.
 We choose the closest match $m$ for each author by minimizing the following distance function:

 where $w_{papers} = 0.1$, $w_{citations}=0.1$, and $w_{collaborators}=0.8$, denote the weights determined empirically by minimizing the standardized mean differences.